The Instrumental Surf Groups

 "Seed" by Sublime.

-Bel-Airs drummer Dick Dodd joined Bertrand in Eddie & the Showmen, and later joined
+drummer Dick Dodd joined Bertrand in Eddie & the Showmen, and

 the Challengers.

-since 1990.
-Bertrand also continued in music, touring as Eddie and the Soundwaves, among
+Bertrand also continued in music, touring as Eddie and the

 Eddie Bertrand died of cancer in November 2012.